Tomjg1/gitWorkshop/README.md

 - We make a branch!\
 `git checkout -b newBranchName`
 - We now have a branch that we can make changes to, make commits to, and progress the project further, all while keeping the working copy of the file ready for the demo.
-- Once we finish our demo, we can easily merge our experimental branch to our main branch, and continue working from where we left off
+- Once we finish our demo, we can easily merge our experimental branch to our main branch, and continue working from where we left off.

 ### Main

 - Say it with me: "**Main is holy**".
 Main should always be a working copy of your project.
 If main is not functional, something has gone very wrong.
 - Code updates should be performed on development branches, and only once they are function should they be merged into main.
-- It is from main that we merge our other branches into, applying the changes in the code to our own.
+- Note that in order to merge a branch into main (or update main with a branch's changes) we first checkout main, then merge the branch using `git merge devBranch`

 ### Branch Workflow
 - Thus, when we want to make changes, follow the following workflow